Midwestern University: Patient care

 Midwestern University operates several clinics on both its Downers Grove and Glendale campuses.
 The Downers Grove Multispecialty Clinic opened in 2012 and includes medical, dental, speech-language, physical therapy, and optometry services.
 Through five community clinics located on the Glendale campus, the university provides medical, dental, podiatry, optometry, mental health, physical and occupational therapy, and veterinary services.
 The Companion Animal Clinic is part of the larger Animal Health Institute, which also includes a Large Animal Clinic and a Diagnostic Pathology Center.

 Students

-Nearly 7,000 students were in attendance at Midwestern University for the 2020-21 academic year (both campuses).
+Nearly 7,000 students were in attendance at Midwestern University for the 2020–21 academic year (both campuses).
 There were 2,980 students in attendance at the Downers Grove campus, with 63% female, 37% male, 58% white, 27% Asian, 6% Hispanic or Latino, and 2% Black or African American.
 At the Glendale campus, there were 3,927 students in attendance, with 57% female, 43% male, 59% white, 17% Asian, 10% Hispanic or Latino, and 3% Black or African American.

 Students at Midwestern University participate in numerous clubs on campus and an active student government association.
-There are several professional fraternities on campus, including Alpha Omega, Delta Sigma Delta, Kappa Psi, Phi Delta Chi, Psi Chi, Rho Chi, Rho Pi Phi, Sigma Sigma Phi, Beta Sigma Kappa, and Phi Lambda Sigma.
+There are several professional fraternities on campus.
 The behavioral medicine club hosts an improvisation show, which benefits charities.
 Additional clubs and organizations on campus include: